jnrcorp/slate/source/index.html.md

 # Authorization

 All API calls after login require the user token provided from the authentication API call to be included in the header, <code>X-Authorization</code>.
+Alternatively, you can pass this as a cookie in the same format.

 ```shell
 curl "api_endpoint_here" -H "X-Authorization: $TOKEN"